 Mixtapes can be really really special and something people treasure for years

-Pro-Tip Get started early, it’s something that people agonise over.
+Take your time, it’s something that people agonise over.
 Have you got a tune that you both know (many couples have ‘a song’)?
 If there are particular lyrics that you want your Valentine to notice you might want to write them somewhere or make them obvious.
 Also think about tagging them as an album so that it’s easier to rip and play as an MP3.
 Maybe create some cover art for it?
 You could do this with a computer, or just do a drawing and take a picture of it.

 If you’ve got a computer you could make your own graphic.
 All the graphics and illustrations on this site are done by me, I’m no illustrator or designer but I just have a go.
 The more you practise the better you get.
 I work in Inkscape, which is a totally free open source, legal, program similar to Adobe Illustrator.
 I love it as it’s so simple.
 You can draw your own images or paste images that you find online and do something with them (very simple idea – get a picture of Eros and write a message around it).
 Use fonts creatively (download a cool font at dafont).
 Use different colours and shapes.
 The great thing about using a program like this is that you can always hit the back button if it goes wrong.
-The great thing about graphics is that you can email it or paste it on their facebook wall.

 If you’re more of a craft paper and pritt stick person then make your own actual card.
 Collages rock.
 Find images that your Valentine is into and cut them up.
 Cut quotes or headlines out of magazines or newspapers that have some relevance to you or your Valentine.
 Collage not your thing?
 Try making a pop up heart card.
-There are loads of vids on youtube about how to do this.
+There are loads of vids on YouTube about how to do this.

 Or if this sounds a bit much you could buy a crap generic card and and change it up.
 Print something on top of it, or cut old ones up and use them in a collage.